dimaspandu/piedpi/README.md

 * Static routes (`/`)
 * Dynamic parameters (`/users/:id`)
 * Method-based dispatching
+* Explicit route definitions
-* Explicit 404 handling
+* Router-level 404 and 500 handlers

-The Router does not throw exceptions for normal control flow.
-Not-found routes are rendered directly for performance and clarity.
+Error handling is treated as a **first-class routing concern**, not a side effect.

 ---